 Tahoe Boat Launch

 If you’re hauling your own boat, Cave Rock is a great boat launch tucked along the southeastern shore of Lake Tahoe.
 Cave Rock is also a fun spot to explore the crystalline waters of North America’s largest alpine lake.

 Cave Rock offers a double ramp and the park has more than 40 spaces for trailer parking, a small beach at the south end of the park for swimming, sunbathing and snorkeling, as well as a great spot to launch a canoe or kayak.

 As you cruise Highway 50, look for El Dorado Beach and Boat Ramp off Lakeview Avenue for another convenient boat launch in South Lake.
 This is the place to go for large picnics, renting a kayak or water toy, taking in views of the lake or is simply a great spot to relax.
 El Dorado Beach and Boat Ramp are open year-round, depending on accessibility because this boat ramp relies on lake water levels; however, the beach is open year-round.

 From the excitement of a booze cruise to a simple cruise around Lake Tahoe, Lake Tahoe boat cruises are the perfect way to experience the lake and truly understand what it means to be on ‘Tahoe Time.’

 Some of the most memorable (or maybe not-so-easy-to-remember but definitely fun!) times are had on board a Lake Tahoe boat tour.
 Check out the M.S.
-Dixie II, the Rum Runner Cruise, the Tahoe Bleu Wave or the Safari Rose.
+Dixie II, the Rum Runner Cruise, the Tahoe Bleu Wave, the Serenity Yacht, or the Safari Rose.
 Enjoy great food, great drinks and even better people aboard one of these South Lake Tahoe boat tours.

 Tahoe Boat Events for Boat Lovers